WebDevSimplified/React-Simplified-Beginner-Projects/use-local-storage-hook/before/README.md

 # Before Getting Started

-The staring code for this project includes all the JSX/logic of using the hook already.
+The starting code for this project includes all the JSX/logic of using the hook already.
 The only thing you need to do is implement the `useLocalStorage` hook and import it into the `App.jsx` file.
 Also, the code for the bonus section of the course is included but just commented out so you can uncomment those lines whenever you tackle the bonus sections.

 This project is a step up in difficulty from the last few (especially the bonus sections) so don't worry if this is a bit of a struggle.